nexpy/nxrefine/docs/source/installation.rst

   used in the data reduction workflow.
 When a new experiment is set up, a copy of these parameters is stored in the experiment directory (to be described later), so that they can be customized if necessary.
-  These settings are defined later.
+  These settings are described below.

 * **nxsetup.sh**